 When your mind is racing, it’s hard to concentrate and get anything done.
-Sometimes it can be hard to even just be present or carry on a conversation—your mind is moving a million miles a minute and everyone else behind!
+Sometimes it can be hard to even just be present or carry on a conversation—your mind is moving a million miles a minute while the rest of the world seems to fall behind.

 What to do about anxious thoughts